dbt-labs/docs.getdbt.com/website/blog/2023-11-06-differentiate-prod-and-staging-environments.md

 - By building your production-grade models into [a different schema and database](https://docs.getdbt.com/docs/build/custom-schemas#managing-environments), you can experiment in peace without being worried that your changes will accidentally impact downstream users.
 - Using dedicated credentials for production runs, instead of an analytics engineer's individual dev credentials, ensures that things don't break when that long-tenured employee finally hangs up their IDE.

-Historically, dbt Cloud insisted upon a separate environment for _Development_, but had no other specific requirements.
-Most constructs (such as deferral and documentation) relied on a single job, so as long as you didn't have anything more complex than a CI job mixed in with a couple of production jobs, they could coexist inside of a single Environment and everything would more-or-less work out OK.
+Historically, dbt Cloud required a separate environment for _Development_, but was otherwise unopinionated in how you configured your account.
+This mostly just worked – as long as you didn't have anything more complex than a CI job mixed in with a couple of production jobs – because important constructs like deferral in CI and documentation were only ever tied to a single job.

 But as companies' dbt deployments have grown more complex, it doesn't make sense to assume that a single job is enough anymore.
 We need to exchange a job-oriented strategy for a more mature and scalable environment-centric view of the world.
+To support this, a recent change in dbt Cloud enables project administrators to mark one of their environments as the Production environment, just as has long been possible for the Development environment.

-Environment-level thinking is particularly important for two new features in dbt Cloud: dbt Explorer and the revised CI workflows.
+Explicitly separating your Production workloads lets dbt Cloud be smarter with the metadata it creates, and is particularly important for two new features: dbt Explorer and the revised CI workflows.

-## Understand your project with dbt Explorer
+## dbt Explorer can always have the freshest information available

 **The old way**: Your dbt docs site was based on a single job's run.